redis/docs/content/operate/rs/release-notes/rs-7-8-releases/_index.md

 You cannot upgrade from a prior RHEL version to RHEL 9 if the Redis Software cluster contains a RedisGraph module, even if unused by any database.
 The [RedisGraph module has reached end-of-life](https://redis.com/blog/redisgraph-eol/) and is completely unavailable in RHEL 9.

-#### Query results might include lazily expired hash key fields
+#### Query results might include hash keys with lazily expired fields

 If one or more fields of a hash key expire after an `FT.SEARCH` or `FT.AGGREGATE` query begins, Redis does not account for these lazily expired fields.
-As a result, expired fields might still be included in the query results, leading to potentially incorrect or inconsistent results.
+As a result, keys with expired fields might still be included in the query results, leading to potentially incorrect or inconsistent results.